csning1998/on-premise-gitlab-deployment/README.md

     for f in terraform/layers/*/terraform.tfvars.example; do cp -n "$f" "${f%.example}"; done
     ```

     Then, you can modify the `terraform.tfvars` file based on your requirements.
+HA and non-HA are both supported.

 2. For users setting up an (HA) Cluster, the number of elements in `kubeadm_cluster_config.nodes.masters` and `kubeadm_cluster_config.nodes.workers` determines the number of nodes generated.
 Ensure the quantity of nodes in `kubeadm_cluster_config.nodes.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
 Meanwhile, `kubeadm_cluster_config.nodes.workers` can be configured based on the number of IPs.
 The IPs provided by the user must correspond to the host-only network segment.